Architecting the Intelligent Lab of the Future: Abio Technologies Launches Abio Spark and Blaze at SLAS2026

 Feb 09, 2026, 09:00 ET

-BOSTON, Mass., Feb.
-9, 2026 /PRNewswire/ -- Abio Technologies Inc. officially launched its new software suite today at the SLAS2026 International Conference.
-The company introduced Abio Spark, a foundational system for high-integrity research, and Abio Blaze, an AI-powered orchestration platform for high-throughput R&D.
+BOSTON, Feb.
+9, 2026 /PRNewswire/ -- Abio Technologies Inc. today announced the official launch of its software suite at the SLAS2026 International Conference and Exhibition.
+This landmark launch introduces Abio Spark, a foundational system for high-integrity research, and Abio Blaze, an AI-powered orchestration platform for high-throughput R&D.

 Smarter Lab.
 Better Data.
 Bolder Science.

-Abio Technologies aims to digitalize the modern laboratory by bridging the gap between computational dry labs and experimental wet labs.
-By unifying these environments, Abio provides a Unified R&D Data Hub designed to eliminate "data drudgery" and accelerate discovery.
+Abio Technologies is digitalizing the modern laboratory by bridging the gap between computational dry labs and experimental wet labs.
+To master the challenges of modern research, Abio provides AI-first, automation-native software engineered to intelligently manage the entire R&D lifecycle.
+By unifying these environments into a single iterative loop, Abio provides the Unified R&D Data Hub necessary to eliminate 'data drudgery' and accelerate the pace of discovery.

-The launch represents the first phase of a modular suite designed to intelligently manage the entire R&D lifecycle:
+The launch of Spark and Blaze represents the first phase of a modular, AI-first suite designed to intelligently manage the entire R&D lifecycle:

 - Abio Spark: The Foundation of Discovery

 Tailored for academics and startups, Spark unifies electronic notebook (ELN) and inventory management to establish a secure, high-integrity record of discovery from day one.
-It is available for free as the essential entry point to a 'Smarter Lab'.
+Available for free, it serves as the essential entry point to the 'Smarter Lab'.

 - Abio Blaze: The Engine of Autonomy